ppamintuznriva/hortus-notarum/src/site/notes/About Me.md

 **2023**.
 "Rev UP Your Research: Tips and Tricks for the Fourth Industrial Revolution."
 Lecture-training delivered for Lyceum Philippines University, College of Arts and Sciences faculty.
 Baguio City, Philippines.
 **2023.** Resource Speaker.
 “The Beat Goes On: A Crash Course on Film, Plot and Structure.”
 Lecture delivered for Grade 12 Senior High School Students, Pinsao National High School.
 Baguio City, Philippines.
 **2023.** Evaluator.
 2nd College of Social Sciences (Benguet State University) Students' Research Congress.
 La Trinidad, Benguet.
-## Paper Presentations/Conferences
-**2021.** "Profiling State Universities and Colleges (SUCs) in the Cordillera on the Integration of Indigenous Peoples Education in Higher Education Curricula."
-3rd International Conference on Cordillera Studies.
-Baguio City.
-July 2021.
-**2018.** "Bringing Up Baby (Under the Colonial Gaze): Children and Childrearing through Colonial Photographs of Traditional Babywearing in the Cordillera, Northern Philippines."
-11th Annual International Conference Society for the Study of Childhood in the Past.
-Vienna, Austria.
-20–22 September 2018.
-**2016.** "Locating the Indigenous in the Baguio Heritage Project."
-1st Baguio Heritage Forum, University of the Philippines Baguio
-**2013.** “An Other Othered by Other Others: Manila Luzon and the Irreverence of Drag."
-Inter-Asia Cultural Studies Graduate Conference.
-National University of Singapore.
-1–2 July 2013.

 ## Workshop Fellowships
 **2020.** "Tighten the Knot of Our Blanket Slings: A Semiotic Reading of Ubba and the Colonial Representation of Childrearing."
 3rd Cordillera Studies Writeshop.
 Baguio City.
 11-13 March 2020.
 **2014.** “Happiness is not Always Fun: Social Commentary and Melodrama in Fassbinder’s *Ali, or Fear Eats the Soul*,” J. Elizalde Navarro National Workshop in Criticism on the Arts and Humanities, Baguio City, 25-31 May 2014.